laganojunior/lalaheadpats/_posts/2019-09-10-poke-at-fighting-games-with-game-theory.markdown

 If you reason about this table long enough, you may realize that the defending player has no reason to ever try a slow move.
-A jab will result in better results most of the time and gives no worse results in the case of a switch 1 from the attacker.
+A jab will result in better results most of the time and gives no worse results even in the case of a switch 1 from the attacker.
 If we assume that the defending player will not then choose to do a slow move, then the attacking player will never choose to do a switch 2 because switch 4 will give no worse and sometimes better results over all the remaining defending player's options.

 However, even we remove these worse options from consideration, it's not obvious what either player should do.
 The best option depends on what the other player chooses.
-For example, if the defending player chooses to just stand and guard, the attacking will want to do the low attack.
-However, If the attacking player does a low attack, the defending player then wants to duck guard and then retaliate with their own attack.
+For example, if the defending player chooses to just stand and guard, the attacker will want to do the low attack.
+However, If the attacking player does a low attack, the defending player then wants to duck guard.
 But if the defending player ducks, then the attacker would want to do a mid attack instead.
-If the attacker wants to a mid attack, the defender would want to stand guard and we're back where we started.
+If the attacker wants to do a mid attack, the defender would want to stand guard and we're back where we started.
 This is essentially a game of rock, paper, scissors and the resulting guessing game is known in fighting games as a "mixup".
 So I'll call this game the switch stance mixup game.

 If you've ever played games of rock, paper, scissors, you would know that the best strategy is to just randomize evenly as best you can [^3].
 But here the probabilities to choose which option isn't that obvious because the payoffs are different for each result.
-For example, if the defending player chooses among the 3 options of stand, duck, jab with even 0.33 probability, we get:
+For example, if the defending player chooses among the 3 options of stand, duck, jab with even 0.33 probability, and then consider how much damage the attacker would get for each option, we get:

 | Defender strategy probabilities |  0.33    |  0.33        | 0.33  | 0         |
 |             | Stand   | Duck        | Jab  | Slow move | Expected damage (given defender strategy) |